dessa-oss/Image-segmentation-tutorial/README.md

 ## Running a Hyperparameter Search

 Atlas makes running multiple experiments and tracking the results of a set of hyperparameters easy.
-Create a new file called 'hyperparameter_search.py' and paste in the following code:
+Create a new file called 'hyperparameter_search.py' inside the `code` directory and paste in the following code:

 ```python
 import os